Two arrested after care home crash leaves eight in hospital

 A council spokesman said: “Clearly, this was a stressful and worrying event for everyone at the home and the wellbeing of residents is always our top priority.

-“We’re continuing to work closely with residents, family members and management at the centre.
+“We’re continuing to work closely with residents, family members and management at the care home.

 “Officers from the City Council’s Building Control section have been assessing damage and making the area safe.”